-The General Manager is responsible for executing decisions of the elected Council and is the only member of Council staff appointed by the Council.
-The General Manager is the link between the Mayor, Councillors and members of Council staff.
+The General Manager is responsible for executing decisions of the elected Council and is the only member of Council officer appointed by the Council.
+The General Manager provides a nexus between the Mayor and Councillors and all other officers of Council.

-Under the Act, the responsibilities of the General Manager extend to effective and efficient operation of the Council and its day to day functions.
+In accordance with the Local Government Act 1993, the responsibilities of the General Manager extend to effective and efficient operation of the Council and its day to day functions.

-The General Manager can appoint, direct and dismiss staff in accordance with the organisational structure policies and resources approved by Council.
+The General Manager can appoint, direct and dismiss officers in accordance with the organisational structure, policies and budget determined by the elected body of Council.